 I have performed in various theatrical circuits as an actor, but my most valuable theatrical experience came in the form of a theatre collaborative, whereby each member of the group led everyone in theatrical activities and theory.
 It ensured I have the ability to theatrically teach and inspire.
 I have also completed a Shakespearean teaching internship, so I am particularly skilled at making Shakespeare something accessible to younger students.

 Though not often seen this way, approaching a language from 'the outside' can manifest itself as a unique advantage.
 It allows for a certain objectivity and perspective not present for native speakers and can almost always be used to facilitate the improvement of the student.
 I have worked with several private ESL students over the years and have also taught 45+ students at Reading Town, a local ESL academy.
 Indeed, reading activities are one of the best ways to engage students in the process of language acquisition, and I believe in genuine, interesting learning experiences.
 One of my most memorable ESL teaching experiences came in the form of a 4th grade international student.
-She advanced hugely under my tutelage and became much more confident in her usage of language and overall presentation.
+She advanced hugely under my tutelage and became much more confident in her usage of language and overall presentation of self.

 I have played violin for 16 years.
 I most recently have been the fiddle player for an established punk rock band, and I have loads of performance experience in a variety of venues; I have been in countless orchestras, chamber groups, quartets, bands, and rock/cover music groups of various genres.
 I have played internationally as well as in many places on the east coast.
 I have been a violin teacher at Yamaha Music the past year as well.
 I have had at least 15 private violin and viola students over the past 2 years and in different states.
 I have worked with children of all ages and with adults at a variety of different levels--some are just beginning to learn and some are proficient.
 I most enjoy working with the beginners because I introduce them to my system of learning violin and give them the encouragement (and high energy) needed to stick it out through the frustration of beginning to learn any difficult instrument!
 I have very high expectations for my students, and practice is one of their cornerstones.
 My goal with my violin teaching is to always inspire and teach others to feel the profound joy in and of music.